-A sample of your blood may be tested to check the levels of potassium, magnesium, hormones and other chemicals that may affect your heart's ability to function properly.
+A sample of your blood might be tested to check the levels of potassium, magnesium, hormones and other chemicals that can affect your heart's ability to function.
 Other blood tests can detect recent heart injury and heart attacks.

 - Chest X-ray.
-An X-ray image of your chest allows your doctor to check the size and shape of your heart and its blood vessels.
-It may also indicate whether you have heart failure.
+This allows your doctor to check the size and shape of your heart and its blood vessels.
+It might also show whether you have heart failure.

-- Echocardiogram.
+Echocardiogram.
 This test uses sound waves to produce an image of your heart.
-An echocardiogram can help identify whether an area of your heart has been damaged by a heart attack and isn't pumping normally or at peak capacity (ejection fraction) or whether there are valvular abnormalities.
+It can help identify whether an area of your heart has been damaged by a heart attack and isn't pumping hard enough or whether there are problems with your heart valves.

-While the catheter is in position, your doctor may treat a blockage by performing an angioplasty and inserting a stent to hold the artery open.
+While the catheter is in position, your doctor may treat a blockage by opening the artery (angioplasty) and inserting a stent to hold the artery open.

 Sudden cardiac arrest requires immediate action for survival.

-Immediate cardiopulmonary resuscitation (CPR) is critical to treating sudden cardiac arrest.
+Immediate CPR is crucial for treating sudden cardiac arrest.
 By maintaining a flow of oxygen-rich blood to the body's vital organs, CPR can provide a vital link until more-advanced emergency care is available.

 Advanced care for ventricular fibrillation, a type of arrhythmia that can cause sudden cardiac arrest, generally includes delivery of an electrical shock through the chest wall to the heart.
 The procedure, called defibrillation, momentarily stops the heart and the chaotic rhythm.
 This often allows the normal heart rhythm to resume.

 Defibrillators are programmed to recognize ventricular fibrillation and send a shock only when it's appropriate.
-These portable defibrillators are available in an increasing number of public places, including airports, shopping malls, casinos, health clubs, and community and senior citizen centers.
+These portable defibrillators are increasingly available in public places, including airports, shopping malls, casinos, health clubs, and community and senior citizen centers.

 At the emergency room

-After you recover, your doctor will discuss with you or your family what additional tests you may need to determine the cause of the cardiac arrest.
+After you recover, your doctor will discuss with you or your family what other tests might help determine the cause of the cardiac arrest.
 Your doctor will also discuss preventive treatment options with you to reduce your risk of another cardiac arrest.

 Implantable cardioverter-defibrillator (ICD).
-After your condition stabilizes, your doctor is likely to recommend implantation of an ICD.
-An ICD is a battery-powered unit that's implanted near your left collarbone.
+After your condition stabilizes, your doctor is likely to recommend an ICD, a battery-powered unit that's put into your body near your left collarbone.
 One or more electrode-tipped wires from the ICD run through veins to your heart.

 Coronary angioplasty.
-This procedure opens blocked coronary arteries, letting blood flow more freely to your heart, which may reduce your risk of serious arrhythmia.
-Doctors insert a long, thin tube (catheter) that's passed through an artery, usually in your leg, to a blocked artery in your heart.
-This catheter is equipped with a special balloon tip that briefly inflates to open up a blocked coronary artery.
+This procedure opens blocked coronary arteries, letting blood flow more freely to your heart, which might reduce your risk of serious arrhythmia.
+A long, thin tube (catheter) is passed through an artery, usually in your leg, to a blocked artery in your heart.
+This catheter is equipped with a special balloon tip that briefly inflates to open the blocked artery.

-At the same time, a metal mesh stent may be inserted into the artery to keep it open long term, restoring blood flow to your heart.
-Coronary angioplasty may be done at the same time as a coronary catheterization (angiogram), a procedure that doctors do first to locate narrowed arteries to the heart.
+At the same time, a metal mesh stent might be inserted into the artery to keep it open long term, restoring blood flow to your heart.
+Coronary angioplasty can be done at the same time as a coronary catheterization (angiogram), a procedure that doctors do to locate narrowed arteries to the heart.

 Radiofrequency catheter ablation.
-This procedure may be used to block a single abnormal electrical pathway.
-In this procedure, one or more catheters are threaded through your blood vessels to your inner heart.
+This procedure can be used to block a single abnormal electrical pathway.
+One or more catheters are threaded through your blood vessels to inside your heart.
 They're positioned along electrical pathways identified by your doctor as causing your arrhythmia.

 Electrodes at the catheter tips are heated with radiofrequency energy.
-This destroys (ablates) a small spot of heart tissue and creates an electrical block along the pathway that's causing your arrhythmia.
-Usually this stops your arrhythmia.
+This destroys (ablates) a small spot of heart tissue and creates an electrical block along the pathway that's causing your arrhythmia to stop your arrhythmia.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.